It’s JE — MIL — ROOT, but I can be called Carla too.

 I am currently a regional spokesperson for the sole energy grid corporation in the Philippines, and also a PR lead specialist.
-I am still new in this profession, over a year now, to be exact.
+I am still new in this profession, two years now.

 Apart from my regular job, I have my side-hustles:

 Throughout the history of the United States of America, the White House was ruled entirely by men.
 When former Senator Hilary Clinton vied for the 2016 presidential election, the world thought the U.S. might have been ready for a female president.
 But of course, it did not happen.

 However, according to William Hazelgrove, a historian and the author of the book, Madam President: The Secret Presidency, the United States already had a female president in the early twentieth century. …